matthewryan58/SWEN-250/README.md

 # SWEN-250
-My coursework from Spring 2017 SWEN-250 (Personal SE) that earned me a 100% in the course.
+My coursework from SWEN-250 (Personal SE) that earned me a 100% in the course.

+Note: Practicums excluded and some files were originally authored by RIT faculty.